idekerlab/G2PT/README.md

-# G2PT: Mechanistic genotype-phenotype translation using hierarchical transformers
+# G2PT: A genotype-phenotype transformer to assess and explain polygenic risk

 ## Overview